 The college offers three undergraduate degrees.
 Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees are available on the McMinnville Campus and through the Division of Continuing Education’s Adult Degree Program.
 The Bachelor of Science in Nursing (B.S.N.) degree is available on the Portland Campus and to students in the online R.N. to B.S.N. program.

 Candidates for the B.A. degree must satisfy a foreign language requirement by successfully completing two semesters of study in one language at the elementary level (101, 102) for a total of eight credits, or one semester of an intensive elementary-level course for five credits (105), or one semester at or above 201, or RELS 200 and 201 (Greek), or RELS 202 and 203 (Hebrew) in the Religious Studies Department.
 Students entering from high school with language experience or transfer students who have not fulfilled the language requirement take a placement test to determine their appropriate class levels.
 No college credit for high school course work in language will be allowed without departmental evaluation of a student’s proficiency.
 Waiver of the language requirement is by examination.
 The language requirement should be completed in the student’s first year.
 Prospective language students with a weak foundation in English grammar skills are strongly urged to take ENGL 125.
-Students whose native language is not English are exempt from the foreign language requirement.
+International Students on an F-1 visa from countries whose official language is not English are exempt from the foreign language requirement.

 When necessary, students with documented learning disabilities in majors which offer the B.A. but not a B.S. degree may petition the Curriculum Committee for substitution of courses for the language requirement.
 This process is not automatic, nor is it always deemed appropriate.
 Students who intend to make such a request must notify both the Office of Learning Support Services and the Registrar no later than the completion of 45 credits.
 Complete documentation including the diagnosis of the student’s condition and its attendant educational implications must be filed with the Office of Learning Support Services prior to the request.